 Microclimates: What They Are And How They Form

-If you ever entered a forest while hiking or drove into a large, densely populated city and experienced a noticeable change in temperature and humidity, you experienced what is known as a microclimate.
+If you ever experienced a sudden and noticeable change in temperature and humidity after entering a large forest during a hike or driving into a densely populated city, you might have experienced what is known as a microclimate.

 What you experienced is precisely the subject of this article.
 In another post on this weather site, the difference between local and regional weather was discussed in detail.
 (You can read more about the difference between the two atmospheric conditions in this article.)

 However, even in a local region with its prevailing weather conditions, you can find even smaller areas with their pockets of unique atmospheric conditions.
 These conditions are known as microclimates.

 It is important to note the term "climate" in "microclimate."
 As discussed in another article on this site, climate refers to the average weather conditions that are unique to an area, compared to the weather, which refers to the atmospheric conditions at any given time.

 (You can read more about the difference between Weather and Climate in this article.)

 As a result, microclimate refers to atmospheric conditions that prevail within a relatively small space for a sustained period compared to the surrounding weather.

 It may start to sound a bit confusing but it will become more understandable as we define microclimate and examine its characteristics and how it forms in more detail.
 And this is precisely what this article will aim to do.

 This post examines what a microclimate is and how it forms.
 It also looks at some of the different types of microclimates.

 When meteorologists discuss regional and national weather conditions, it is only natural to get confused between the two.
 When one throws "microclimate" into the mix, it is very easy to become completely overwhelmed.

 For this very reason alone, it is crucial to clearly define a microclimate and its characteristics before discussing it in more detail: